- Food and Cooking»

 - Egg Whites

-Of course, there are lots of options to add flavor and make the cookies puff up more, but in a pinch you can make great cookies with just those two ingredients!
+Of course, there are lots of options to add flavor, create shapes and puff up more, but in a pinch you can make these fabulous treats with just those two ingredients!

 Check out my chart below the recipe for instructions on how to make these different cookies, and the videos for other ideas, including how to make cookies in different shapes.